 Copiers and Scanners

-There are two photocopiers available on the first floor of the law library.
+There is a photocopier available on the first floor of the law library.
 Copies cost $.06 per page.
 Although the copiers do not accept cash, visitors may purchase a guest Tiger Card for use in the copiers.
-Guest Tiger Cards cost $1.00 each and can be purchased from the Tiger Cash machine near the copiers.
-Additional funds may be added to the guest cards using the same machine.
-The Tiger Cash machine only accepts bills, not change.
-No one in the Law Center or law library can make change.
+Guest Tiger Cards cost $1.00 each and can be purchased from the Tiger Card office in the Student Union.

 The law library also provides two BookEye overhead scanners – one in the Reserve Room and one in the Print Center area – which allow you to scan PDFs of library materials free of charge and email them to yourself or save them to a flash drive.
 Instructions for using the scanners are available on their touch screens.

 The law library provides visitors with limited onsite access to our collection of electronic databases.
 Visit the Reference Desk for assistance with accessing these databases.